nathforge/django-wiretap/README.rst

 - Create models with ``./manage.py syncdb``
 - Go to Django admin, add a new ``Tap``.

-  - This contains a path regex, which is matched against the full path, including the query string
+  - This contains a path regex, which is matched against the full path, including the query string.

+    - For example, to capture everything within the ``/api/`` path of your site, use ``'^/api/'``.
     - If you just want to test Wiretap, set it to ``'/'``.

 HTTP request/responses will now be saved to the `Message` admin page.